bharat22122006/backend-beginner-roadmap.md/docs/react/back-end-integration/proxying-api-requests-in-development.md

 Congratulations!
 You've successfully learned how to proxy API requests during development with Create React App.
 By using proxying, you've simplified your development environment and avoided troublesome CORS issues.

 Whether you choose the built-in `proxy` field or the more flexible manual setup, understanding how to handle API requests effectively will boost your productivity and make building React apps a delightful experience.

-Now that you've mastered proxying, you're ready to build amazing apps with seamless frontend-backend communication.
-Keep coding and have fun!